StephaneMichoulier/Pamdeas/README.md

 #### **DESCRIPTION**:

-Pamdeas is a 1D code primarily wrote to study the evolution of grains porosity within protoplanetary disc considering different physical process such as growth, fragmentation, drift, pressure bump, snowline (Vericel & Gonzalez 2020), rotational disruption (Tatsuuma et al. 2021) etc.
+Pamdeas (Porous Aggregate Model and Dust Evolution in protoplAnetary discS) is a 1D code primarily wrote to study the evolution of grain porosity within protoplanetary discs considering different physical processes such as growth, fragmentation, drift, pressure bump, snowline (Vericel & Gonzalez 2020), rotational disruption (Tatsuuma et al. 2021) etc.
-This code allow you to follow the evolution of a given number of particles from a set of initials conditions chosen by the user in a stationary non self-gravitating gas disc and was mainly developed to understand the behaviour of porous grains, but also to test algorithms for future implementation in 3D Hydrodynamics code.
+This code allows you to follow the evolution of a given number of particles from a set of initial conditions chosen by the user in a stationary non self-gravitating gas disc and was mainly developed to understand the behaviour of porous grains, but also to test the porosity algorithms for future implementation in 3D Hydrodynamics code.

 FEW WORDS ON INPUT FILE OPTION (Respect the blank space, or expect unforeseen consequences).
 2 models can be used to study the evolution of the porosity.
 One is based on the increase of mass (dm/dt) and use A. Garcia's reformulated algorithms (Garcia 2018),(Garcia & Gonzalez 2020), the other one is based on the increase of size (ds/dt) and use my algorithms.
-The dmdt model support the bounce process, but not the dsdt model.
+The dmdt model (use this one by default) support the bounce process, but not the dsdt model.
 The degeneracy due to the filling factor in the dsdt model is taken into account.

 You are allowed to create artificially a pressure bump, by adding a gaussian profile to the gas surface density.
 To create the desired pressure bump, the easiest way is to set ngrains to 0, profile to 1 and plot Sigma vs R, Pg vs R and dustfrac vs R in order to visualise your bump.
 Then, proceed by iteration.